Abdu114hf16/Optimizing_Donors_Outreach/README.md

 ## Project Overview

 Charity outreach campaigns are expensive when sent broadly.
-This project builds and tunes a binary classifier to identify high-income individuals (income >50K), who are more likely to donate.
+Charity is a fictitious charity organization located in the heart of Silicon Valley.
+With advanced statistical methods, CharityML has decided to send letters only pepole with +50K income those who most likely to donate to the charity.
+This project explores analyze and explore correlations and distributions of dataset variables.
+Compare candidate Machine Learning models and tunes/optimize the best model (AdaBoost) to binary classify to identify high-income individuals (income >50K), who are more likely to donate.

-This work is based on the Finding Donors for CharityML project from the Udacity Data Scientist Nanodegree, with custom analysis, model comparison, and optimization steps.

 ## Repository Structure